gatewayd-io/docs/using-gatewayd/connection-lifecycle.md

 The connection lifecycle is composed of the following steps:

 1. GatewayD starts with a pool of client connections to database server.
+If [`startupParams`](/using-gatewayd/global-configuration/clients#startupparams) is configured, each connection performs the PostgreSQL startup handshake (including authentication) immediately, so pool connections are pre-authenticated and ready for queries.
 2. The database client initiates a connection to the GatewayD.
 3. GatewayD accepts the connection and assigns it to a client connection.
 4. The client sends a query to the GatewayD.